37 Funniest Books of All Time

 Good Omens: The Nice and Accurate Prophecies of Agnes Nutter, Witch

 Neil Gamain and Terry Prachett teamed up for this uproarious romp about the end times—even the title is funny.
 Both authors are known for their powerfully original and hilarious novels about all things madcap and fantastical.
 You’ll be amazed by their joint foray into the world of witches, angels, and demons that will keep you rapt and laughing throughout the fast-paced read.
+These are the 20 highest rated books on Good Reads.

 A Walk in the Woods: Rediscovering America on the Appalachian Trail (Official Guides to the Appalachian Trail)

 Bill Bryson’s comic tale is the official travel guide of the Appalachian Trail, the 2,100 mile stretch along the Eastern seaboard that he calls the “granddaddy of long hikes.”
 In this uproarious account, he chronicles his experience in a book that’s ultimately about the American wilderness—its conservation and its history.
 The topic is secondary to his command of English itself.
-The driest of details become comedy gold when spun through his hilariously literary voice.
+The driest of details becomes comedy gold when spun through his hilariously literary voice.
 Don’t miss these non-fiction books you can read in a day.

 I Feel Bad About My Neck: And Other Thoughts on Being a Woman